hoteit/finSentiment/docs/_posts/2016-09-28-installation.md

 The requirements to setup the system is as follows.
 Note that it is assumed that we are installing on a Debian instance.

-1) setup a Debian instance on a local machine, a Docker container, or a cloud instance.
+1) Setup a Debian instance on a local machine, a Docker container, or a cloud instance.
 Then run:

      sudo apt-get update
      sudo apt-get upgrade

-2) install python dev, mysql server and client
+2) Install python dev, mysql server and client

-`sudo apt-get install mysql-server mysqlclient python-dev libmysqlclient-dev` setup the root account and then run `sudo mysql_secure_installation`
+    sudo apt-get install mysql-server mysqlclient python-dev libmysqlclient-dev

+Setup the root account and then run `sudo mysql_secure_installation`

 3) make sure that Python3 is installed and install VirtualEnv so as to isolate our Python environment for the app only.
 `sudo apt-get install virtualenv`